cloud-bulldozer/browbeat/README.md

 * OpenStack Rally
   * Why?
 We are using Rally to stress the control plane of the env.
 * Ansible
   * Why?
 We started with using bash to make changes to the Overcloud, creating complex sed/awks that we get for free with Ansible (for the most part).
-If you prefer to not use Ansible, the older versions (no longer maintained) of the browbeat.sh can be found here.
+If you prefer to not use Ansible, the older versions (no longer maintained) of the browbeat.sh can be found in a older commit.

 # Detailed Install, Check and Run